 Crunchy sugar snap peas are perfect when you get the urge to snack.
 This combo is cholesterol-free and contains over 80 percent of your daily needs of the naturally occurring antioxidant vitamin C.

-3. 6 ounces plain Greek yogurt + 1/2 cup raspberries + 1 tablespoon slivered almonds sprinkled with 1-2 teaspoons cinnamon
+3. 6 ounces plain (unsweetened) Greek yogurt + 1/2 cup raspberries + 1 tablespoon slivered almonds sprinkled with 1-2 teaspoons cinnamon

-Raspberries are one of the highest fiber fruits, makes them lower on the glycemic index, which can help keep your blood sugars controlled, especially when mixed with high-protein plain Greek yogurt and healthy fat-filled, high-fiber almonds.
+Raspberries are one of the highest fiber fruits, making them lower on the glycemic index, which can help keep your blood sugars controlled, especially when mixed with high-protein plain Greek yogurt and healthy fat-filled, high-fiber almonds.
 Make this snack office friendly by bringing the bulk ingredients on Monday, so it’s ready all week long.